Where to See Christmas Tree Lightings in San Francisco

-Once you’ve finished every last bite, walk across the street to check out the mural on the side of AMPT Skate Shop.
-Head inside and consider grabbing your very own skateboard while you’re there.
-Meander down the block for a minute and you’re sure to see Tin Can Mailman, the best used bookstore in town.
+Once you’ve finished every last bite, meander down the block for a minute and you’re sure to see Tin Can Mailman, one of the best used bookstores in California.
 Books in hand, head over to Arcata Scoop, if you can find the room for dessert.
 Get a scoop of the organic honey vanilla lavender ice cream in a cone, and no other ice cream will ever compare.

-Fully satiated, drive up Redwood Highway to visit one of the best beaches in Northern California: Moonstone Beach.
-With rocky outcroppings, nearby forests, foggy skies, and a sandy plateau separated from the beach by a moat (that you can wade through most days, if you’re willing to get a bit wet), there is nowhere quite like this.
+Fully satiated, drive up Redwood Highway to visit one of the most breathtaking beaches in Northern California: Moonstone Beach.
+With rocky outcroppings, nearby forests, foggy skies, and a sandy plateau separated from the beach by a moat, there is nowhere quite like this.
 Spend some time splashing around, taking photos, or lounging on the shores to appreciate all the elements that make Humboldt County one of a kind.

-As the sun begins to set and the temperatures start to drop, head back towards Ferndale and make a final stop in Arcata to have dinner at Tomo Japanese Restaurant.
+As the sun begins to set and the temperatures start to drop, head back towards Ferndale, California and make a final stop in Arcata to have dinner at Tomo Japanese Restaurant.
 This eatery housed inside Arcata’s only downtown hotel has an extensive menu.
-Start off with the pork gyoza, and continue on with the California roll stuffed with bay shrimp and avocado and the Thai Maki roll filled with coconut prawns, avocado, cilantro, and red curry sauce.
-The Philly roll is also worth trying (if you have the room); its locally smoked salmon, sesame seeds, green onions, and cream cheese make for an exciting explosion of flavor.
-But whatever you do, don’t leave without trying the Strawberry Dream.
+Start off with the pork gyoza, and continue on with the California roll, stuffed with bay shrimp and avocado, and the Thai Maki roll, filled with coconut prawns, avocado, cilantro, and red curry sauce.
+Whatever you choose to eat, don’t leave without trying the Strawberry Dream.
 The rich flavors of the tempura yams meld with the almond butter, strawberries, soy wrap, sesame seeds, and sweet ginger sauce for an unexpected balance that will stick in your mind for years to come.

 Return to the Gingerbread Mansion and reminisce about the day’s events before lighting the fireplace and beginning your nightly routine.

 Driving away from the mansion, it’s immediately apparent that this will not be your last trip to the region.
-Hikes along the Lost Coast Trail, brunch at Cafe Brio, road trips to Fern Canyon, and many more walks through the forest await in these picturesque Northern California coastal towns.
+A quick - or long - stop at Centerville Beach on your way home from Ferndale is a must; afterall, any Californian trip mandates paying respects at the many gorgeous beaches the Golden State has to offer.
+Some of the best things to do in Ferndale and the surrounding areas, including hikes along the Lost Coast Trail, brunch at Cafe Brio, and road trips to Fern Canyon await in these picturesque Northern California coastal towns.
 Where will your adventures take you next?